MCGrad: Multicalibration at Web Scale: Related Work

+\changed{Extensions such as \emph{low-degree multicalibration}~\cite{Gopalan2022LowDegreeM} generalize subgroup definitions using weight functions, showing that restricting to low-degree polynomials can reduce computational complexity. \emph{Swap multicalibration}~\cite{NEURIPS2023_7d693203} strengthens the original concept and is satisfied by some existing algorithms; it is also equivalent to \emph{swap omniprediction} for certain loss function classes.
+The notion of \emph{omnipredictors}~\cite{omnipredictors} further generalizes agnostic learning by requiring minimization guarantees for a class of loss functions~\cite{okoroafor25}.
+Connections to \emph{multi-objective learning} have also been explored, framing multicalibration as a game dynamics problem~\cite{haghtalab2023}.}

 \textbf{Algorithms for multicalibration.} The early proposals of multicalibration algorithms, such as HKRR~\cite{pmlr-v80-hebert-johnson18a} (e.g., implemented in MCBoost~\cite{pfisterer2021} or by~\citet{hansen2024multicalibration}) and LSBoost~\cite{pmlr-v202-globus-harris23a}, rely on discretizing the output space and calibrating the prediction for each discretization level until convergence.
 A discretization-free multicalibration algorithm was proposed in \cite{jin2025}, requiring group functions as input and using a gradient boosting machine to fit an ensemble of depth-two decision trees to the residuals of an uncalibrated predictor using both the original features and the predictions of the uncalibrated predictor.
 For guaranteeing multicalibration within an additive error, this algorithm requires a loss saturation condition to hold, i.e., that the squared-error loss can be further reduced only by a small amount.
-Our algorithm uses gradient boosting in a similar manner, but does not require pre-specified groups, and leverages a multi-round recursive gradient boosting and allows for arbitrary user-defined decision trees to be used in each round.
+Our algorithm uses gradient boosting similarly but does not require pre-specified groups.
+Instead, it leverages multi-round recursive gradient boosting and supports arbitrary user-defined decision trees in each round.